luisc8487/museum-of-candy/README.md

 2. Open `index.html` in a browser.
 3. Resize the browser window to observe the responsive behavior.
 4. Modify `styles.css` or `script.js` to explore further customizations.

+## Technologies Used
+- **HTML5** for semantic structure.
+- **CSS3 & Bootstrap** for layout and responsiveness.
+- **JavaScript & jQuery** for interactive functionalities.
+- **Flexbox & Grid System** for advanced layout management.

+## Future Enhancements
+- Adding animations for better user engagement.
+- Implementing dynamic content updates with JavaScript.
+- Enhancing accessibility for a better user experience.